Domestic Violence & Protective Orders

 If you are pursuing divorce, a Dallas family law lawyer at

-Godwin Bowman & Martinez can help you understand how domestic violence protective orders affect
+Godwin Bowman PC can help you understand how domestic violence protective orders affect

 a divorce proceeding, including:

 A family violence protective order may be granted in conjunction with a

 divorce, requiring the offender to stay away from the victim(s).To apply